tenstorrent/riescue/docs/source/tutorials/riescued/first_test.rst

    riescued --help

-To generate and compile a test, pass in the test file using ```--testname``
+To generate and compile a test, pass in the test file using ```--testfile``

 .. code-block:: bash

-   riescued --testname tutorial_example_test.s
+   riescued --testfile tutorial_example_test.s

 To run the test on an ISS, add the ``--run_iss`` flag.
 By default this runs on Whisper, but using ``--iss spike`` you can run the test on Spike.

 .. code-block:: bash

-   riescued --testname tutorial_example_test.s --run_iss
+   riescued --testfile tutorial_example_test.s --run_iss

 Python Library Usage
 ~~~~~~~~~~~~~~~~~~~~